jimburton/M269/tutorials/practice-block-two/README.md

    name only.

 2. Implement the *Bubble Sort* algorithm in the file [](src/Sorting.py).
-Do so by writing a function at the top level (ie not inside any class) with this signature:
+Do so by completing the function with this
+   signature:

    ```python
    def bubble_sort(inlist: list) -> list: